clintcolding/HomeLab/readme.md

 - On rpi01 run `/usr/local/bin/config.sh` to configure the agent.
 - Run `/usr/local/bin/svc.sh install` and then `/usr/local/bin/config.sh start` to install and start the service.

+### RPi SSH Configuration

+After flashing the SD card, drop an empty file named `ssh` in the boot directory.

 #### Using SSH Keys

+> I'm using a vault file to authenticate to my RPi Docker hosts, alternatively you can use SSH keys.

 On the client run the following to create your SSH key (hit enter to save the keys to the default location of ~/.ssh):